 Piano teacher at Hampstead Piano Academy

-She loves music and sharing her passion and wants to pass this enthusiasm onto her students.
+She loves music and wants to pass this enthusiasm onto her students.

 Listen to her performing some Spanish piano music.

 Ángela Pagán studied at Villena Professional Conservatoire of Music and Dance with José Fernando Sirera, while completing her training in Ricardo Requejo’s piano seminar.